andreasbrett/pico-ducky/README.md

 <h1>This is a fork...</h1>

 This is a fork of [dbisu's pico-ducky](https://github.com/dbisu/pico-ducky).
-It's close to the original code...
+Additions to the original code...

-- providing additions to the Ducky Script language (see below)
+- introducing new commands to the Ducky Script language (see below)
 - allowing to run one of 6 different payloads (by grounding pins `GP0`, `GP1`, `GP2`, `GP3`, `GP4` or `GP5`)
 - allowing to run a mouse jiggler when grounding `GP6` (see Hak5 presentation: https://www.youtube.com/watch?v=aZ8u56I3J3I)